jcbob/ios_habit_tracker/README.md

 # ios_habit_tracker
-My first take on a personal project - a habit tracker app for apple
+My first take on a personal project - a habit tracker app for iOS
 ---

 # Habit Tracker